albertoalcolea/meant/README.md

   * `-g` - Generate a graph with the results of each test
   * `-gst` - Generate a graph with the results of each test including the standard deviation
+  * `-l` - Included a legend with the results in the graph'
   * `-gname` - Name for the graph file *(if this parameter is not specified will be created with an automatic name)*